dockstore/dockstore-support/jira_automation/README.md

 # Auth

-* ResolutionChecker and MilestoneCheck require environment variable `GITHUB_TOKEN` be set to a GitHub personal access token.
+* ResolutionChecker, MilestoneChecker, and MilestoneResolver require the environment variable `GITHUB_TOKEN` be set to a GitHub personal access token that has access to dockstore GitHub issues
-* SprintStart requires the environment variable `JIRA_TOKEN` be set to a JIRA token.
+* SprintStart and MilestoneResolver require the environment variable `JIRA_TOKEN` be set to a JIRA token.

 # Usage